openresty/lua-nginx-module/README.markdown

 The optional `status` parameter specifies whether `301` or `302` to be used.
 It is `302` (`ngx.HTTP_MOVED_TEMPORARILY`) by default.

-Here is an example assuming the current server name is `localhost` and that it is listening on Port 1984:
+Here is an example assuming the current server name is `localhost` and that it is listening on port 1984:

 ```lua